microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUser.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -UserId

-Specifies the ID of a user (as a User Principle Name or ObjectId) in Microsoft Entra ID.
+Specifies the ID of a user (as a User Principle Name or UserId) in Microsoft Entra ID.

 ```yaml
 Type: System.String